-Feinstein was recently rapped for making another anti-Catholic remark.
-She should not have been.
-What she said was not anti-Catholic.
-But Donohue hastened to add that coming from someone who previously made an anti-Catholic comment about Barrett, Feinstein's second Catholic moment told us a lot about who she is.
+Feinstein is now being rapped for making another anti-Catholic remark.
+She should not be.
+What she said is not anti-Catholic.
+But I hasten to add that coming from someone who previously made an anti-Catholic comment about Barrett, Feinstein's second Catholic moment tells us a lot about who she is.

 Feinstein was correct to say Barrett is "pro-life," which is an accurate way to characterize what is usually understood by those on the other side as "anti-choice."
 And, yes, for practicing Catholics, such a conviction-which is also confirmed by science-being pro-life is "deeply personal."
-But given what Feinstein previously said about Barrett's Catholicity, it appears that she was positively awestruck by her sincerity.
+But given what Feinstein previously said about Barrett's Catholicity, it appears that she is positively awestruck by her sincerity.